ptro-development/ansible_python_vim_developer/README.md

 # ansible_python_vim_developer
-Basic CentOs6 ansible module for a python developer using vim.
-User developer is crerted as part of built.
+Basic CentOs6 ansible module for a python developer using Vim editor.
+User *developer* is created as part of build.
 Also, things like
 - python-pip
 - python-setuptools
 - python-nose